twitter-archive/gizzard/README.markdown

 later.

-In order to achieve “eventual consistency”, this “retry later” strategy requires that your write operations are idempotent AND commutative.
+In order to achieve “eventual consistency”, this “retry later” strategy requires that your write operations are idempotent *and* commutative.
 This is because a retry later strategy can apply operations out-of-order (as, for instance, when newer jobs are applied before older failed jobs are retried).
 In most cases this is an easy requirement.
 A demonstration of commutative,